The Fourth Sunday of Advent [B]

 “Behold, I am the handmaid of the Lord.
 May it be done to me according to your word.”

-Today’s Gospel Reading presents the Annunciation.
-Notice that it’s a dialogue: the angel speaks, and Mary speaks.
-The angel brings the message of God’s plan for Mary’s life: “You shall conceive and bear a son, and give him the name Jesus.”
+The first important thing for us to notice in the Annunciation is that it is a dialogue: the angel speaks, and Mary speaks.
+The angel bring the message of God’s plan for Mary’s life: “You shall conceive and bear a son, and give him the name Jesus.”
 But this is not a matter of Gabriel offering dictation from God to Mary, for God is not a dictator.
 God’s respect for Mary’s free will is absolute.
 The message of Gabriel demands a response from Mary, and the second part of the dialogue is Mary’s response.

 Mary responds in two ways: she asks a question, and gives a reply.
 First, the question of Mary is very important for us to consider, since it shows us that Mary is a woman of purpose.
 She does not arbitrarily accept God’s will any more than God arbitrarily imposed it.
 Mary’s question: “How can this be?” does not show us a woman who doubts God’s Will, but who ponders it in her heart.
 The angel’s answer to her question does not change her mind, because she was always of one mind.
 What her question shows is that her mind always searched for God as much as her will.

-Each of us can pinpoint some situation in one’s life, which very possibly was from God, which challenged one to respond in a Christian manner.
-The first thing that the Annunciation shows us is that we should not worry about pondering it over, about asking questions.
-God does not dictate our actions to us.
-He demands that we ponder them in faith, asking the questions that need to be asked.
+Throughout the life of each of us, there is some situation that has presented itself, which very possibly is from God, which challenges you to respond in a Christian manner.
+The first thing that this scene of the Annunciation shows us is that we should not worry about pondering it over, about asking questions.
+God does not dictate our actions to us; He demands that we ponder them in faith, asking the questions that need to be asked.

 The second part of Mary’s response to Gabriel makes us realize that there was never any doubt about what Mary’s reply to God would be.
 She proclaims, “Let it be done unto me according to your word.”
 The angelic word of message gives rise to the human word of consent: “Fiat”, meaning “your will is my response.”
 Certainly Mary’s question had not prejudiced her reply.
 After all, Gabriel’s answer to her question was to point out that her cousin Elizabeth, an elderly woman, was in her sixth month of pregnancy.
 Gabriel was simply heaping one miracle upon another.
 He may have made it clear that God was at work, but he certainly didn’t make it clear how or why all this was going on.
 And yet, Mary’s response was the same: “Fiat”, “your will is my will.”

 Acting as Mary does in this scene, with complete faith, is an example for our own spiritual lives.
-In many ways, God makes His plan for our lives clear.
+In many ways, through many messengers, in our prayer and through our interaction with others in daily life, we perceive God at work, making His plan for our life clear.
 Is our reply to God just as clear, however?

-This last message of the Gospel before the Christmas Season starts helps us realize that as we search for God’s will, humility is the virtue we must have.
-We cannot savor the joy of Christmas without living out the humility of Advent.
+This last message of the Gospel before the birth of Jesus is helping us to realize something very important: as we search for God’s will, humility is the attitude we must have.
+We can not come to savor the joy of Christmas without living out the humility of Advent.
 Advent is a season of humble expectation.